 - Legal 500: ranked as a “Rising Star” in International Arbitration and described as “a no-nonsense lawyer; who has fantastic analytical and drafting skills.
 He works hard and brings with him a deep analytical understanding of commercial and construction arbitration issues”.

 - Chambers & Partners: “Mark is a fantastic lawyer.
 He is strategic and commercially aware with a real world savviness that goes a long way in the management of cases.
 He works tirelessly on behalf of clients”.

 Mark studied law at University College Cork and University College London.
 He joined Stewarts in 2021.
 Prior to this, Mark trained and worked in the International Arbitration team of Mayer Brown, during which time he was seconded to the New York, Hong Kong and Dubai offices.

 Mark is a member of various arbitration and industry associations including:

 - CiArb Young Members Group

 - LCIA Young International Arbitration Group

 Mark was born and raised in Ireland.
-He enjoys cooking, cinema and attending the theatre, where he can often be found of an evening.
+He enjoys cooking, reading, and travelling and is an avid theatre-goer.